Color and Design

 Natural and Artificial Lighting

-If there is plenty of natural light, both dark and light colors are appropriate for a space.
-If natural light is restricted or absent, then light colors should probably be preferred for the dominant surfaces.
-This is not a hard and fast rule because many dark surfaces look very rich under artificial light.
+With plenty of natural light, both dark and light colors are appropriate for a space.
+If natural light is restricted or absent, light colors should probably be preferred for the dominant surfaces.
+This choice is not a hard and fast rule because many dark surfaces look very rich under artificial light.
 The point is that available light must always be front of mind in the choice of material and color.

-The essential point is that, whatever your color preferences, the colors you choose for floor, cabinets and counter tops must all work together.
-This is where we encourage our clients to start.
-The colors of all other items, including plumbing and electrical accessories, hardware and paint, can be decided later.
+The essential point is that whatever your color preferences, the colors you choose for the floor, cabinets, and countertops must all work together.
+So we encourage our clients to start with these three choices.
+The colors of all other items, including plumbing and electrical accessories, hardware, and paint, can be decided later.

 The reason for this approach is simple.
-No matter how well detailed one’s mind’s eye vision of a remodeling project is at the outset, it will change as the project takes shape.
-This is especially the case when the project involves the demolition or rearrangement of partition walls.
-Altering the space will change the perception of the space, its lighting and everything that goes into it.
+No matter how well-detailed one’s mind’s eye vision of a remodeling project is at the outset, it will change as the project takes shape.
+This is especially the case when the project involves demolishing or rearranging partition walls.
+Altering the space will change the perception of the space, it’s lighting, and everything that goes into it.

 Important tip: Make sure your contract with your remodeling contractor allows you to delay your choice of finishes until absolutely necessary, even if it might mean a little delay in the work.
 You are spending a lot of money on your project.
 Do not waste it by allowing your contractor to push you into hasty and expensive finish choices that you may regret later.

 Aside from their practical use, electrical and plumbing finish items and hardware and accessories are accent pieces whose colors and textures should complement your cabinetry choices and countertops.

 Except for furnishings, the selection of paint colors comes last.
 This is after any alterations in the space have been made, and after flooring, cabinetry and countertops have been installed.
 It is almost guaranteed that designing a remodel around a preconceived paint color will turn out badly.